linguistica-uchicago/lxa5/docs/sources/dev.rst

 Important reminders
 -------------------

-1. Never commit changes to a "master" branch -- not even at your own fork.
+1. **Never commit changes to a master branch.**

+      Not even at your own fork -- this ensures that the master branch is always clean and serves as a fall back in case anything disastrous happens.

+2. **Create task-specific branches.**

-2. Never create a branch like "develop" and "research" and plan to vomit a huge amount of your great work into it before making any pull requests (this would make code review impossible).
-Think of a branch as something much more concrete and a lot smaller in scale like "add-feature-x" or "fix-function-y".
+      Never create a branch like "develop" and "research" and plan to vomit a huge amount of your great work into it before making any pull requests (this would make code review impossible).
+Think of a branch as something much more concrete and
+      a lot smaller in scale like "add-feature-x" or "fix-function-y".

-3. Work in bite sizes: small commits, small pull requests.
+3. **Work in bite sizes**

+      Small commits, small pull requests.

-4. Each pull request should include no more than 300 line changes.
+4. **No more than 300 lines of changes in each pull request.**

+      None of the project's core develoeprs can spend a lot of time working on Linguistica 5 in practice.
+All pull requests have to be small so that the code review can be done efficiently and effectively with useful feedback.

-* Follow `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ in coding.
+5. **Follow `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ in coding.**

-  Use `PyCharm <https://www.jetbrains.com/pycharm/>`_ which nicely checks code, detects PEP 8 violations, and fixes everything.
-  Do **NOT** use any generic text/code editors.
+      The coding conventions exist precisely because we would like to schedule exactly no time for discussing things like "how to name variables", "whether space is needed" and so on for coding.
+If we drift away from PEP 8, the Linguistica 5 codebase will degrade over time.

 .. _dev_overview: